viligen/Amazing-Universe/README.md

 ###### \*EMOTIONAL VALUES AND ADDITIONAL REMARKS:

-###### I've been drawn to stars and planets, extra terrestrial worlds and black holes since I was a kid.
+###### I've been drawn to stars and planets, extra-terrestrial worlds and black holes since I was a kid.
 This project has been developed for enthusiasts like me and has no claims to be fully professional in content.